ryan-mcclue/ryan-mcclue/src/behavioural.md

 Looking up documentation and researching things shows I'm indepedent learner and learn things quickly.
 My experience in the navy also taught me humility, so I know I still have a lot to learn willing to improve skills and better myself as a software engineer through colloboration with more experienced developers.

+* "Why do you want to work here?
+What gets you excited?
+What do you want to accomplish?"
+I looking for an opportunity to develop my software engineering skills and apply and learn learn and excited to apply my skills in a professional setting

 * "What were your duties at the navy/previous-job?" individual responsibilties such as kit mainteance, knowledge testing, physical fitness